“My Daughter Is Selfish And Rude.”

 Poor impulse control and low self esteem sometimes leave children with ADHD in the dark about empathy.
 Learn how volunteering and taking opportunities to show compassion toward others can help boost kids’ egos.

-Children with attention deficit hyperactivity disorder (ADHD) can be just as caring as other kids.
+Children with attention deficit hyperactivity disorder (ADHD or ADD) can be just as caring as other kids.
 But because of their poor impulse control and short ADHD attention spans, they sometimes come across as aloof or self-centered.

 That was the case with 10-year-old Rachel (not her real name).
 Rachel’s parents brought her to see me because they were concerned about their daughter’s apparent lack of empathy.
 “Rachel doesn’t care about anyone,” they told me.
 “She’s selfish and rude, even though we’ve done everything we can to help her change.”